kaki123/faceMatch/README.md

 faceMatch
 ├── code (code for training and saving the machine learning model)
 |
+├──── test (code for gcp app using flask, angularjs, and the ML engine)
+|
 ├── helperScripts (scrips that help with data preprocessing and other purposes)
 |
 ├── savedModels (trained models that are uploaded to GCP)